 Of the 57 million scheduled passenger bookings recorded at Singapore Changi Airport over a year, 26%, or 15 million, are using the airport to connect between flights.
 (These figures exclude non-revenue passengers and passengers on unscheduled flights which may be recorded in other statistics).
 The Top 20 country pairs for traffic flows connecting via Singapore shows the ongoing importance of the Kangaroo route, with Australia-UK the second largest connecting traffic volume.
 Australia features in nine of the Top 20 connecting flows, although aside from the UK, they are all for travel to Asia.
 The largest connecting flow is between Australia and India with over a million connecting passengers annually.

 This list clearly shows the strong regional connecting traffic flows that have been developed at Changi.
 This success can be attributed to the Singapore Airlines Group with its clear strategy to segment the market so that it is served by four distinct brands, Singapore Airlines, SilkAir, Scoot and Tigerair Singapore.
 Between them, these four airlines handle 80% of all connecting passengers.

-With India and Indonesia set to becoming even stronger economic forces in the region, and plans to accommodate yet more passengers (see Changi Plans: Building before they come), Changi is clearly well placed to respond to its emerging travel needs.
+With India and Indonesia set to becoming even stronger economic forces in the region, and plans to accommodate yet more passengers, Changi is clearly well placed to respond to its emerging travel needs.